Todd Hundley: Personal life

-On January 6, 1990, Todd married his high school sweetheart Tiffany Saarinen.

-As of September 1998, Hundley and his wife, have four children, Heather, Justin, Emma and Josh.
-By August 2005, he and Tiffany were divorced.
+On January 6, 1990, Hundley married his high school sweetheart.
+In September 1998, Hundley and his wife, had four children.
+By August 2005, Hundley was divorced.

 In August 2005, Hundley was arrested and charged in Lake County, Illinois, with driving under the influence and endangering the life and health of children after being pulled over in his Hummer H2 with his two daughters in the backseat and failing field sobriety tests.
 Hundley attributed his condition to the prescription painkiller Vicodin.

-Hundley married Jodi A. Contreras Shupe on March 2, 2006, in White Sulphur Springs, West Virginia.
+Hundley married his second wife on March 2, 2006, in White Sulphur Springs, West Virginia.

 In May 2012, Hundley sold his six-bedroom Glenview, Illinois, home for $1.4 million, $200,000 less than his 2004 purchase price.